 It's no secret that you need certain technologies to track KPIs.
 Reporting is essential to staying on top of campaign, content, channel, and pipeline performance.
 It's important to know what KPIs you need to track and how to use technology effectively to track them.

-Your tech stack could include a mix of free and paid tools like:
+Your tracking and reporting tech stack could include a mix of free and paid tools like:

 - Google Search Console